openlayer-ai/openlayer-python/docs/source/reference/index.rst

 .. meta::
     :description lang=en:
-        Documentation for users who wish to use Unbox.
+        Documentation for users who wish to use Openlayer.